Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

-\end{definition} A crocker stack is a sequence of $\alpha$-smoothed crocker plots that vary over $\alpha \geq 0$, satisfying $f_M(t,\epsilon,\alpha) \leq f_M(t,\epsilon, \alpha)$ for all $\alpha \geq \alpha'$.
-Note that, unlike crocker plots, applying this $\alpha$ smoothing efficiently \emph{requires} the persistence pairing.
-Indeed, it has been shown that crocker stacks and stacked persistence diagrams (i.e. vineyards) are equivalent to each other in the sense that either one contains the information needed to reconstruct the other~\cite{xian2020capturing}.
-Thus, computing crocker stacks reduces to computing the persistence of a (time-varying) family of filtrations.
+and $f_M$ satisfies $f_M(t,\epsilon,\alpha') \leq f_M(t,\epsilon, \alpha)$ for all $0 \leq \alpha \leq \alpha'$. \end{definition} Note that, unlike \emph{crocker} plots, applying this $\alpha$ smoothing efficiently \emph{requires} the persistence pairing.
+Indeed, it has been shown that \emph{crocker stacks} and stacked persistence diagrams (i.e. \emph{vineyards}) are equivalent to each other in the sense that either one contains the information needed to reconstruct the other~\cite{xian2020capturing}.
+Thus, computing \emph{crocker stacks} reduces to computing the persistence of a (time-varying) family of filtrations.

-We test the efficiency of computing the necessary information to generate these crocker stacks using a spatiotemporal data set to illustrate the applicability of our method.
-Specifically, we ran a \emph{flocking} simulation similar to the simulation run in~\cite{topaz2015topological} with $m = 20$ vertices moving around on the unit square equipped with periodic boundary conditions (i.e. $S^1 \times S^1$).
+To illustrate the applicability of our method, we test the efficiency of computing these \emph{crocker stacks} using a spatio-temporal data set.
+Specifically, we ran a flocking simulation similar to the one run in~\cite{topaz2015topological} with $m = 20$ vertices moving around on the unit square equipped with periodic boundary conditions (i.e. $S^1 \times S^1$).
 We simulated movement by equipping the vertices with a simple set of rules which control how the individual vertices position change over time.
 Such simulations are also called \emph{boid} simulations, and they have been extensively used as models to describe how the evolution of collective behavior over time can be described by simple sets of rules.
-The simulation is initialized with every vertex positioned randomly in the space; the positions of vertices over time is updated according to a set of rules related to the vertices acceleration, distance to other vertices, etc. To get a sense of the time domain, we ran the simulation until a vertex made at least 5 rotations around the torus.
+The simulation is initialized with every vertex positioned randomly in the space; the positions of vertices over time is updated according to a set of rules related to the vertices' acceleration, distance to other vertices, etc. To get a sense of the time domain, we ran the simulation until a vertex made at least 5 rotations around the torus.